There are two mechanisms that can cause a solid white coat in dogs.

 Just keep in mind that you can often see skin spots in these dogs.
 This is not the same as ticking.

-To make matters a little more complicated, many white dog breeds come with both traits, white-pigmented coats with white markings, at the same time.
-You can’t really see or select against white spotting if the dog is already white from having white pigment
+To make matters a little more complicated, many white dog breeds come with both traits (white pigment and white markings) at the same time.
+You can’t really see or select against white spotting if the dog is already white from having white pigment…

 In fact, the majority of American Eskimo Dogs, Bichon Frise, Bolognese, Maltese, Maremma Sheepdogs, Coton de Tulear, Samoyeds, or Great Pyrenees test positive for piebald spotting.